Martin Koppel: Writings

-Koppel is the author of Peru's Shining Path: Evolution of a Stalinist Sect, published by Pathfinder Press in 1994.
+Koppel is the author of "Peru's Shining Path: Evolution of a Stalinist Sect", published by Pathfinder Press in 1994.
+The book was critical of the Maoist Shining Path movement in Peru.

-Political career
+Political campaigns

-2004 election
+2004 Senate election

 In 2004, Koppel ran for the US Senate seat from New York against Chuck Schumer.
 He received 14,811 for 0.2 percent of the vote.

+2005 Mayoral election

+Knoppel was nominated as the Socialist Workers Party in the 2005 New York City mayoral election.

-2006 election
+2006 Attorney General election

 In 2006 Koppel ran for attorney general of New York.
 He received 10,197 votes, for 0.2 percent of the total vote.